 The Norfolk Towne Assembly Then

 In the 18th and early 19th Centuries, an “Assembly” was a group of prominent citizens of a community who came together to organize social and educational events for the benefit of the community.
-These included events such as subscription balls, talks on new discoveries, plays, concerts, and other “cultural” events.
+These included events such as subscription balls, talks on new scientific and geographical discoveries, plays, concerts, and other “cultural” events.
 Here in Hampton Roads, the "Norfolk Assembly,” for which our group is named, existed in the 18th and early 19th century.

 The Norfolk Towne Assembly Today